State Authorization Reciprocity Agreements (SARA)

 - Make subsequent updates throughout a semester by contacting the Director of Survey Research and Compliance, John Cosgrove, Ph.D.

-Bloomsburg University strives to provide the highest quality educational programs available but recognizes the importance of providing an opportunity for students to make an appeal if a conflict does arise.
-As a SARA participating institution, BU has agreed to abide by the SARA student complaint process for distance education student complaints not related to grades or conduct.
+Commonwealth University strives to provide the highest quality educational programs available but recognizes the importance of providing an opportunity for students to make an appeal if a conflict does arise.
+As a SARA participating institution, CU has agreed to abide by the SARA student complaint process for distance education student complaints not related to grades or conduct.
 (Student complaints regarding grades or student conduct violations are governed entirely by institutional policy and Pennsylvania laws, not through the state portal agency.)

 Distance education students who are unable to resolve the issue internally may contact the SARA portal agency of Pennsylvania within two years of the incident regarding the complaint.
 The PA portal agency will collaborate with the SARA portal agency of the state where the student is located to resolve the issue.
 California is not a SARA-member state at this time.
 A student participating in distance education while located in California should appeal to the appropriate agency specified in the "Student Complaint Information by State and Agency" document.